Are you

 Becoming a life coach – if you choose comprehensive and reputable training such as that offered by New Insights – will involve a journey of substantial personal growth and development.

-On this website you can read more about what life coaching is and what life coaches do .
+If so, you can read more on this website about what life coaching is and what life coaches do .

-Alternatively, why not request our two 30-page life coaching ebooks that aim to answer all your questions about life coaching, and training with New Insights to become a life coach,
+Alternatively, if you want to read more in your own time, why not request our two 30-page life coaching ebooks that aim to answer all your questions about life coaching, and training with New Insights to become a life coach,